-There is no “one size fits all”, and we all have to be careful in understanding the data.
-Every business type is different, from geography, to level of competition – which all effects the stats.
+There is no “one size fits all”, and we all must be careful in understanding the data.
+Every business type is different, from geography to level of competition – which all affects the stats.
 Many statistics are broad based.
-We have to understand “our data” and “our existing and potential customers” to see if this is true for us.
+We should understand “our data” and “our existing and potential customers” to see if this is true for us.
 For example, in a rural area where cell coverage is poor, we can agree mobile search is minimal.

 As you hear future statistics on consumer behaviors, consider the source, and ask questions specific to your business.
 It is the only thing that counts! (p.s. – these statistics have a 72% chance of changing over time!)